cabuelow/OceansDash/README.md

 - Get real data and integrate

-- Tune server to improve speed
+- Tune server to improve speed - it seems to be the mapping filtering that is slowing things down, not the timeseries filtering

 - Start drafting manual for updating, etc.